 Who Requires Credentialing?

-In general, any licensed, independent, healthcare professional who has been permitted by law and regulated by a licensing organization to provide services and care without supervision or direction within the scope of the individual’s license needs to be credentialed.
-While every state has unique laws regarding medical practice, simply having a license in a healthcare profession does not mean one can start doing anything they want.
-For example, an advanced nurse practitioner cannot independently start to prescribe medications, or a family physician cannot begin inserting central lines.
+In general, any licensed, independent healthcare professional who has been permitted by law and regulated by a licensing organization to provide services and care without supervision or direction within the scope of the individual’s license needs to be credentialed.
+While every state has unique laws regarding medical practice, simply having a healthcare profession license does not mean one can provide any medical service they want.
+For example, an advanced nurse practitioner cannot independently start prescribing medications, or a family physician cannot begin inserting central lines.
 Even independent nurse practitioners have to follow specific rules, and in certain states, they work under a physician.
-Simply being licensed does not mean the healthcare professional is at liberty to perform all types of clinical services.
-Every healthcare worker has a role to play, and once a license is obtained, they can only perform a function for which they are granted privileges. ,,,
+Simply being licensed does not mean healthcare professionals are at liberty to perform all types of clinical services.
+Every healthcare worker has a role to play, and once a license is obtained, they can only perform a function for which they are granted privileges.

 Agencies that Verify Credentials